ALCOHOL AND YOUR HEALTH

 Drinking and all cause mortality

-Light and moderate drinkers - that is 2 to 3 units for women and 3-4 for men a day of any form of alcohol - live longer than those who abstain or drink heavily.
+Light and moderate drinkers - those who drink within the weekly limits and spread their drinking over a number or days rather than binge drinking - live longer than those who abstain or drink heavily.
 This widely accepted relationship is known as the J-shaped curve.
 The relative risk of mortality is lowest among moderate consumers (at the lowest point of the J), greater among abstainers (on the left-hand side of the J), and much greater still among heavy drinkers (on the right-hand side of the J).
 In addition to longevity in general, the J-shaped relationship also exists for cardiovascular deaths, specifically for coronary heart disease and ischemic stroke.
 This 'benefit' applies to post menopausal women and men over 40, where the risk of heart attack is higher.
 In simple terms, alcohol ' thins your blood' and helps prevent the build up of clots and bad LDL cholesterol in your arteries.
 Alcohol favourably alters the balance of fats or lipids in the blood, by stimulating the liver to produce the ‘good’ high-density lipoprotein cholesterol (HDL).
 HDL removes the ‘bad’ low-density lipoprotein cholesterol (LDL) from arteries and veins for disposal via the bile, which is referred to as reverse cholesterol transport.

 Alcohol decreases the clotting together or ‘stickiness’ of red blood cells, which if untreated could form a clot to block blood flow in an artery or vein to cause a heart attack or stroke.
 The message is little ( a drink a day) and often, as the blood thinning effect of alcohol lasts for approximately 24 hours and one drink confers the benefit.
 More alcohol does not increase protection, and regularly drinking more than the UK guidelines of 2- 3 units for women and 3-4 for men is linked to many increased health harms, such as cancers and cirrhosis of the liver, Drinking alcohol is not recommended if you have uncontrolled, high blood pressure.
 You should seek your doctors advice regarding alcohol consumption if you are currently on any medication, or have a history of illness, mental or physical, in the family.